aipennypi/LLM_Sentiment_Analysis/README.md

 <h1>Sentiment Analysis Using SVC,Vader and ChatGPT</h1>
-This project demonstrates a sentiment analysis pipeline that combines machine learning (Support Vector Classification with TF-IDF) and rule-based sentiment analysis (VADER).
+This project demonstrates a sentiment analysis pipeline that combines machine learning (Support Vector Classification with TF-IDF), rule-based sentiment analysis (VADER) and ChatGPT API.
 The main objective is to evaluate the performance of different approaches and compare their accuracy in classifying sentiments from textual data.

 <h2>Features</h2>
 Text Preprocessing: